msillano/filters_dox/README.md

 - make a XSLT file to get the rigth output and place it in filters_dox/bin/xslt/   (example xml2dox.xslt)
 - make new drivers (bat and/or sh) and place it in . (examples: XMLdoxFilter.bat / XMLdoxFilter.sh)
 - Using Doxygen GUI, update config in 'expert' tab.

+### Note on Doxygen
+Using some of this filters (HTML, XSLT, BAT...) you create many pseudo-function having same names.
+That makes pages File Members/all and File Menbers/Functions without any interest.
+In Doxygen-config it is not possible to exclude the creation of that pages (shame).
+I found a workaround for HTML output (on ver 1.8.15).
+ - Set expert/HTML/HTML_DYNAMIC_MENUS to 'yes'.
+ - Build the documentation.
+ - Edit the files 'navtreedata.js' (for tree menu) and 'menudata.js'  (for tab menu).
+Using a editor with 'parenthesis match' it is easy to delete all items after 'File List'.

+Not elegant, but it works.